-8. Online safety, including cyber crime and the use of mobile technology a) To address this, our school/college aims to:
+8. Online safety, including cybercrime and the use of mobile technology a) To address this, our College aims to:

 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.